Exploring the Six Tastes According to Ayurveda: A Key to Optimal Nutrition

 Flavour and digestion

-For warming the body and enhancing digestion, pungent foods are said to enhance digestive fire or agni.
-They can be a useful addition to help breakdown of proteins in meals and warm the digestive system.
+Pungent foods are said to enhance digestive fire or agni, warm the body, and improve digestion.
+They can be useful additions to help break down proteins in meals and warm the digestive system.

 Sweet foods are known for their building and strengthening qualities.
 An interesting thing about sweet foods is they tend to activate the tastebuds and increase salivation quickly.
 In Ayurveda, sweet foods are eaten at the start of a meal to begin digestion rather than at the end.